Algure/focus_detector/README.md

-Listen to user clicks and drag over the screen.
+Listen to user click and drag events over specific regions of your app.
 When the drag enters a region enclosed by a `RegionDetector` widget, a callback is triggered.
 A callback is also triggered when the pointer (user finger) leaves the `RegionDetector`.

 ## Features